KDCube is built around apps

 module: "entrypoint"

-Use this flow for local code changes, descriptor-backed bundle config edits, and quick widget/API iteration. init stages the active descriptor set under the concrete runtime workdir. bundle reload replays that active staged descriptor, clears bundle caches, and makes the next request load the updated bundle code. bundle config apply stages only bundles.yaml and optional bundles.secrets.yaml; it does not rebuild images or restart Docker.
-Before replacing live runtime bundle descriptors with older seed files, use kdcube export --out-dir ... to write reviewable bundles.yaml and bundles.secrets.yaml snapshots.
+Use this flow for local code changes, descriptor-backed app config edits, and quick widget/API iteration. init stages the active descriptor set under the concrete runtime workdir. bundle reload replays that staged descriptor, clears the app cache, and makes the next request load updated code. bundle config apply stages only bundles.yaml and optional bundles.secrets.yaml; it does not rebuild images or restart Docker.
+Before replacing live descriptors with older seed files, use kdcube export --out-dir ... to write reviewable snapshots.

 Expose a CLI-Started Local Runtime with Ngrok